L0jk4/paint_nosolid/README.md

 https://github.com/user-attachments/assets/9d245fb5-caf9-4ea1-a460-658b5616cb4a

-# Description
+## Description

 A *proof of concept* SourceMod plugin made with Claude based on my findings.
 It allows players to paint even on non-solid objects such as displacements, triggers, static props, dynamic props, func_brush entities, etc. Readme written solely by me.

 ## Note
 For non-solid static props to be visible to `TR_EnumerateEntities` a patch is required, which is implemented only for x86 Windows Counter-Strike: Source (as all the other patches and signatures).
 It shouldn't have a significant impact on server performance, since they will still be filtered out rather early in the collision pipeline.
-If it still bothers somebody, you can detour the whole function and insert such props without solid_edict flag.
+Alternatively you could detour the whole function and insert such props without solid_edict flag.

  ## Concept